 How much does it cost?

-If you think you would benefit from the Careline or Careline Plus Service you can request more information, or arrange for the equipment to be fitted by Rochdale Council's Home Improvement Agency, by calling 01706 926671 or emailing firstname.lastname@example.org
+If you think you would benefit from the Careline or Careline Plus Service you can request more information, or arrange for the equipment to be fitted by Rochdale Council's Home Improvement Agency.

-If you would like to see if you may be able to receive financial support from Rochdale Council you can use the financial calculator which will give you some guidance
+If you would like to see if you may be able to receive financial support from Rochdale Council you can use the financial calculator (external link) which will give you some guidance.

-To make sure you applying for support from the correct council, enter your postcode on the GOV.UK website
+To make sure you applying for support from the correct council, enter your postcode on GOV.UK (external link)

 Alternatively you can contact Rochdale Council: